leostera/lam/README.md

 * fast command line tools
 * native GUI applications

-### Progress Status
+## Great!
+Can I use it now?

-We keep a few tracking issues here:
+Not yet!
+There's plenty of work to be done for it to be fully usable, but we keep a few tracking issues here so its easier for you to see the progress:

 * [BEAM Compatibility Status](https://github.com/AbstractMachinesLab/lam/issues/4)
 * [LAM Specification Status](https://github.com/AbstractMachinesLab/lam/issues/5)